 The Food Safety and Standards Authority of India (FSSAI) has recently brought out a manual entitled “Detect Adulteration with Rapid Test (DART)”.
 This manual focuses on some common quick tests for detection of food adulterants at the household level.
 The purpose of the manual is to present common methods that are available for the detection of food adulterants generally found in India.
 The manual is meant for household use, with the aim of creating awareness and educating the consumer about food adulteration and food safety.

-The FSSAI normally carries out sampling of foodstuff and have these tested in FSSAI notified laboratories across the country.
+The FSSAI normally carries out a sampling of foodstuff and have these tested in FSSAI notified laboratories across the country.
 These tests require very sophisticated instruments and highly trained personnel to carry out the analytical procedures.
 However, there are some common adulterants that can be easily tested at home by the consumers themselves.
-These include artificial and toxic colours, extraneous material deliberately or otherwise added to the food, etc. The present manual describes some of these tests that are carried out in the following categories of food:
+These include artificial and toxic colors, extraneous material deliberately or otherwise added to the food, etc. The present manual describes some of these tests that are carried out in the following categories of food:

 - Milk and Milk Products